 and smell everyday life around the Zuiderzee as it was before the Afsluitdijk (IJsselmeer Barrier Dam) changed the sea into the IJsselmeer in 1932.

 The Zuiderzee Museum is oriented toward the history, the current situation and the future of this area.
 It focuses upon the themes of water, crafts and communities.
 This story is visualized in the Outdoor Museum with historical buildings, and in the Indoor Museum with thematic exhibitions.

+The Museum ferry carries you across the IJsselmeer to the Outdoor Museum where you can take a walk through history.
 The open-air section covers 15 acres and accommodates authentic buildings from the former Zuiderzee region, such as a church, a fish-curing shed, a mill, a cheese warehouse, shops and dwelling houses from the surrounding fishing villages.

-Besides the temporary exhibitions, the Indoor Museum also has the largest collection of wooden ships in the Netherlands.
+The Indoor Museum also has the largest collection of wooden ships in the Netherlands.
 These historical wooden ships belong to the most extraordinary items in the Museum’s collection.

 With history, photography, traditional costume, design and an attractive and educational family exhibition, the Indoor Museum offers something for everyone.